 • Toss buttered popcorn, roasted chickpeas, or french fries with shichimi and flaky salt.

 • A traditional one, mix mayonnaise, soy sauce, and shichimi and use as a dipping sauce for dried squid.
+Or fries!

 • The bright flavors, heat, and sesame are great with hummus.
 Sprinkle some on.